francianepovoa/crwn-clothing/README.md

 ## 👨🏻‍💻 About the project

-This is an E-commerce project using React.js, Firebase, Redux, and Stripe.
-The idea is a greater number of processes with better performance.

-This is a project developed by me (Franciane Povoa) during the course: "Complete React Developer".
-An online programming platform offered by ZTM Academy, that shows how to use the React.js stack.
+ This is an E-commerce application similar to Shopify using React, Redux, React Router, Context API, Firebase, Stripe + more.
+This is going to be a full stack app (MERN stack), using Firebase.

+ - React

+- React Router

+- Redux

+- Redux Saga

+- Asynchronous Redux

+- React Hooks

+- Context API

+- React Suspense + React Lazy

+- Firebase

+- Stripe API

+- Styled-Components

 ## 🚀 Frontend Technologies
 <h1 align="center">